remindmodel/pre-processing/README.md

 Once the process started, check the beginning of the log file for the installed libraries and make sure that the right version of your R library is being used (i.e. the dev version number you gave it when building the library).

-## Testing only parts of input data generation
+## Testing selected parts of input data generation

 If you made adjustments to only a few functions in mrremind or other madrat packages that contribute to the input data (e.g. mrindustry), it might be overkill to run the entire input data generation.